papicella/elastic-customer-api-rest/README.md

 replicaset.apps/apm-elastic-customer-api-589df89779   1         1         1       4h11m
 ```

-- Check the POD logs to ensure it has connected with APM successfully
+- Check the POD logs to ensure it has connected with APM successfully using the POD name from the output above.

 ```bash
 $ kubectl logs apm-elastic-customer-api-589df89779-7mdlg